Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Any SDR able to sample this band (~1.7 GHz) will work, just make sure its sampling rate is adequate to receive the satellites of your choosing.
 A bias-tee is a nice addition, since you do not need to use an external one.
 - As with VHF, aim for reputable brands whenever possible; the standard RTL-SDR dongles do just fine.
 (Just avoid the plastic-cased and fake ones for your sanity)
+- Some examples of SDRs that are usable in this band (not exhaustive!)
+    - RTL-SDR v3/v4
+    - Nooelec Smart SDR
+    - Airspy mini
+    - Hackrf one
+    - HydraSDR
+    - MiriSDR (DIP switch version)
+    - AD936x-based (Pluto) SDRs
+    - Many more...

+> Some guides might say that RTLSDR based receivers can't receive L-band wx sats, **this is false** They can do it just fine, as the top limit is above the highest frequency transmissions (in this band).

 ## LNA